-Procedures for the handscoring of field test constructed response items were similar to the procedures for handscoring of operational constructed response items (including training.
-However, field test items, which did not have an affect on the students' scores, received 10% double readings.
+Procedures for the handscoring of field-test constructed response items were similar to the procedures for handscoring of operational constructed response items, including training.
+However, field test items, which did not have an effect on the students' scores, received 10% double readings.
 Every tenth answer book scanned was chosen programmatically.
-Also, qualifying and validity sets were not used for field test scoring.
+Also, qualifying and validity sets were not used for January05 field test scoring, which took place immediately after January05 operational scoring was completed.
 Scorers were required to maintain satisfactory performance on training sets for each item and to maintain satisfactory agreement rates throughout field test scoring.
+Qualifying and validity sets were incorporated in May05 field test scoring, which took place well after operational scoring had been completed.